');

 About Staples, CT

-Staples is a small community in Connecticut with a population of 6,985 residents.
-The median household income is $218,365 per year, which is above the national average.
-The median age in Staples is 48.7 years.
+Staples is a small town located in Connecticut with a population of 6,985 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $218,365 per year, which is 191% above the national median of $75,149.
+The median age of 48.7 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Staples Ranks in Connecticut